alessandromigliore/InteractiveClassicalArt/Third delivery/Architecture.md

 MQTT is one of the most commonly used protocols in IoT projects.
 It stands for Message Queuing Telemetry Transport.
-In addition, it is designed as a lightweight messaging protocol that uses publish/subscribe operations to exchange data between clients and the server.
+Also, it is designed as a lightweight messaging protocol that uses publish/subscribe operations to exchange data between clients and the server.
 Furthermore, its small size, low power usage, minimized data packets and ease of